 These simple walks combine exercise and family.
 What a happiness boost!
-(Plus, it’s really hard to be distracted on your phone while walking!)
+(Plus, it’s really hard to be distracted by your phone while walking!)

 So, hit the trail, sidewalk, or even dust off those bikes.
 Get out and explore a new area together.
 The spirit of adventure will connect you in new ways.

 There’s something about camping that drowns out the distractions of our modern-day world.
 It’s simplicity at its finest.
 And it’s an amazing opportunity to connect deeply with those you love.

 So, grab that tent and set it out in the backyard or a large beautiful park.
 Don’t forget the family camping gear – yummy food, card games, and blankets for cuddling.

 New shared experiences are family bonding activities that truly stick.